History of the Ottawa Senators (since 1992): 2011–2016: Up and down seasons

-2017–present: Pierre Dorion era
+2017–2023: Pierre Dorion era: Decline and rebuilding

-Murray retired after the 2015–16 season.
-He had been diagnosed with cancer and the team failed again to make the playoffs.
-The team promoted assistant GM Pierre Dorion to general manager and hired Guy Boucher and Marc Crawford as associate head coaches.
-The 2016–17 season was a surprise high point for the team as it made a playoff run to the Eastern Conference Final, losing in double-overtime in the seventh game of the series.
-The team picked up several veterans that made key contributions and Karlsson, Turris and Ryan made crucial contributions.
+The year 2016 saw major changes within the Senators organization.
+Bryan Murray retired in April 2016 after the 2015–16 season, another season where the team failed to make the playoffs.
+The team promoted assistant GM Pierre Dorion to general manager.
+Dorion fired Dave Cameron and his staff and hired Guy Boucher and Marc Crawford as associate head coaches.
+The Senators moved their AHL affiliate team from Binghamton, New York to Belleville, Ontario, to become the Belleville Senators.

+The 2016–17 season was a surprise high point for the team as it made a playoff run to the Eastern Conference final for the third time in franchise history.
+The team narrowly missing qualifying for the Stanley Cup Finals, losing in double-overtime in the seventh game of the series.
+The team had picked up several veterans that made key contributions and MacArthur, Karlsson, Turris and Ryan made crucial contributions.

 The 2017–18 season was a major disappointment.
-From the playoff run team, the team lost Clarke MacArthur, Marc Methot, Chris Neil, Chris Kelly, Tommy Wingels and Viktor Stalberg.
+From the playoff run team, the team lost MacArthur (injury), Marc Methot (expansion draft), Chris Neil (free agency/retirement), Chris Kelly (free agency), Tommy Wingels (free agency) and Viktor Stalberg (free agency).
 Additionally, captain Erik Karlsson was injured to start the season and first-line center Kyle Turris was in a contract dispute with the team.
-Turris was traded to the Colorado Avalanche for Matt Duchene.
+Turris was traded to the Nashville Predators by way of a three team trade with Nashville and the Colorado Avalanche which resulted in Ottawa acquiring Matt Duchene.
 The team at first absorbed the changes and remained in a playoff spot.
 However, team play declined to the point where the team traded away several veterans at the trade deadline and finished in 30th place in the league.
-The team hosted an outdoor game to great success, however owner Eugene Melnyk made off-the-cuff comments about fan attendance that soured fan opinions.
+The team hosted the NHL 100 Classic outdoor game to great success at TD Place Stadium, however, owner Eugene Melnyk made off-the-cuff comments about fan attendance that soured fan opinions.